• Skip to primary navigation

 ‘Commuting’ means specifically travelling to and from work every day.
 The result was that her whole essay was full of irrelevant ideas.

 You should never take any chances with keywords from the question.
-If it is a keyword that is crucial to the meaning of the question and your answer as a whole, only change it if you are 100% certain the meaning is exactly the same.
+If it is a keyword that is crucial to the meaning of the question and your answer as a whole, only change it if you are 100% certain the meaning is the same.

 Alternatives to Synonyms